Arnold diffusion in nearly integrable Hamiltonian systems of arbitrary degrees of freedom: Introduction

-The problem is named Arnold diffusion.
-In recent years, it has become clear that Arnold diffusion is a typical phenomenon in so called {\it a priori} unstable systems, which are small perturbation of compound pendulum-single rotator system.
+In recent years, it has become clear that Arnold diffusion is a typical phenomenon in so called {\it a priori} unstable systems, which are small perturbations of compound pendulum-single rotator system.
 There are many works studying this problem based on two streams of methods: the variational method (c.f. \cite{Be2,CY1,CY2,LC}) and the geometric method (c.f. \cite{DLS06,DLS13,Tr}).
-With the variational method, the genericity of perturbations was established in \cite{CY1,CY2}, which relies on the existence of a normally hyperbolic invariant cylinder (NHIC) of dimension two given by the {\it a priori} unstable condition.
-For the geometric method, we highlight the central object, the scattering map, whose symplectic properties are studied in details in \cite{DLS08}.
+With the variational method, the genericity of perturbations was established in \cite{CY1,CY2}, which relies on the existence of a normally hyperbolic invariant cylinder (NHIC) of dimension two given by the {\it a priori} unstable condition, as well as a parametrization of all weak KAM solutions into a H\"older family.

-Nearly integrable Hamiltonian like \eqref{EqHam} is also called {\it a priori} stable system, where a frequency $\omega(y)=\frac{\partial h}{\partial y}$ is said to admit a resonance relation, if there exists an integer vector $\bk\in \Z^n\setminus\{0\}$ such that $\langle\bk,\omega(y)\rangle=0$ at some point $y$.
-The number of linearly independent resonance relations is called the multiplicity of the resonance.
-A bit away from strong multiple resonance in such systems, some pieces of NHIC still exist and the method for {\it a priori} unstable system can still be applied \cite{Be3,BKZ}.
-However, these pieces of NHIC are separated by small neighborhood of multiple resonances.
-Without studying how to pass through neighborhood of strong multiple resonances, it would be impossible to construct orbits which can drift for large scale.

-The problem of Arnold diffusion has a long history, and the mathematical issues that arise are subtle and technically involved.
-Many key ideas can be traced back to the early published and unpublished work of Mather (see the announcement \cite{M04} in 2004 and published errata \cite{M12} in 2012, as well as the paper \cite{M11}).
-Even in the case $n=3$, there are (as of the date of this paper) no published proofs of diffusion.
-There are, however, several papers on the arxiv claiming the result for $n=3$: a paper of Cheng was first posted in Jul.
-2012 (updated in Mar.
-2013, later decomposed into \cite{C15a,C15b, CZ1} in 2015 and \cite{CZ1} is accepted); between the first and second version of Cheng's paper, Kaloshin and K. Zhang posted a paper \cite{KZ1} on arxiv in Dec.
-2012 (updated in Jan 2013 and a published announcement \cite{KZ4}); Marco and Sabbagh posted partial solutions \cite{MaSa} on arxiv in Jan.
-2014 (see also \cite{Mc} a conference paper in 2015).

-In April of 2014, Kaloshin and Zhang posted on their webpages a 36-page announcement and key elements of a proof of diffusion \cite{KZ2} in the case $n=3.5$.
-Subsequently, they posted on the arxiv in October 2014 a longer paper \cite{KZ3} containing details of the announced proof as well as partial results and techniques applicable to $n \geq 4$.
-This paper bears some important commonalities with part of our paper.
-We discuss these, as well as the crucial new ideas in this paper including issues of crossing complete resonance, in the next section.
-The present paper is the first posted complete proof of Arnold diffusion for general $n\geq 4$.